2025 Practice Enhancement Through Clinically Correct Coding

 • Know the conditions linked to the hospital acquired infections measure

-• Explain the 2023 documentation and billing rules for time-based coding and Medical Decision-Making components in the hospital setting
+• Understand how to document/perform both the time-based and Medical Decision Making-based options in the hospital setting

-• Understand how to use prolonged services in the hospital setting
+• Define how to use prolonged services in the hospital setting

-• Know how DRGs impact the Case Mix Index (CMI) and how these economically impact a hospital facility
+• Know how DRGs impact the Case Mix Index (CMI) and how these impact hospital facility revenues

-• Define the “Two Midnight Rule” and the inpatient vs observation determination
+• Correctly apply the “Two Midnight Rule” clinically

-• State the importance of “D-Day” documentation with respect to patient status
+• State the importance of “D-Day” documentation to capture medical necessity.

 • Understand what the “Inpatient Only List” is and a management option for correct use